webstudio-is/webstudio/fixtures/webstudio-remix-vercel/README.md

-# Fixture to test/play with @webstudio/cli
+# Fixture to test/play with webstudio-cli

 ## How to develop